openshift/cluster-node-tuning-operator/test/e2e/performanceprofile/functests/README.md

 Tests are executed in order of file-names
 So be careful with renaming existing or adding new suites

+Environment variables:
-DISCOVERY_MODE env variable to get an already deployed performanceProfile If DISCOVERY_MODE set to true the suites will search for a PerformanceProfile on the cluster and use it.
+DISCOVERY_MODE: to get an already deployed performanceProfile.
+If DISCOVERY_MODE set to true the suites will search for a PerformanceProfile on the cluster and use it.
-If no PerformanceProfile is found, that suites will be skipped
+If no PerformanceProfile is found, that suites will be skipped.

+RESERVED_CPU_SET, ISOLATED_CPU_SET, OFFLINED_CPU_SET: strings that present the CPU sets distributed between reserved, isolated, and offlined CPU profile specifications.
+The runner is responsible for validating that these values are compatible with the testing environment.